1934—2019

 Construction of the Models

 Starting out, each piece of a given model was handmade in metal or another appropriate material, based on the plans and photos.
 Copper, brass, nickel silver, and aluminum were all used.
 When necessary, parts were machined on a lathe or mill.
 Fenders and shaped parts might be hand-formed from brass sheet.
 They could also be made from copper sheet pounded over steel or carved wooden forms.
 Tires were molded from silicon rubber.

 Frames were made up of machined brass pieces, and then silver soldered together.
 Major engine parts were cast in metal, starting with hand-carved patterns.
-If you visit the Wingrove’s Website, there are several links to different gallery’s featuring many of their models.
-Each gallery contains a number of photos which can be enlarged to show plenty of detail.
-The Wingrove’s have documented the construction of their models in painstaking detail, so that everyone can see what goes into a replica with this level of expertise.
+The Wingrove’s documented the construction of their models in painstaking detail so that everyone could see the work that goes into building replicas with this level of expertise.

 Awards and Honors